Short-baseline interferometry local-tie experiments at the Onsala Space Observatory: Geodetic data analysis

 \subsubsection{Impact of clock parameter interval length}

 In order to investigate the impact of the clock parameter interval length, we compared the estimated OTT positions using both 1~hour and 20~minutes intervals.
-Using 20~minutes increase the number of parameters to be estimated by a factor of three (compared to 1~h), but did not cause a problem for the analysis due to the large number of observations during the usually 24~hour long K-sessions, with well above 1000 observations per baseline.
+Using 20~minutes increase the number of parameters to be estimated by a factor of three (compared to 1~h), but did not cause a problem for the analysis due to the large number of observations during the usually 24~hour long ONTIE-sessions, with well above 1000 observations per baseline.

-Table~\ref{TAB:investCLK} provides the observed changes in the weighted mean of the estimated station positions for the OTT from all K-experiments.
+Table~\ref{TAB:investCLK} provides the observed changes in the weighted mean of the estimated station positions for the OTT from all ONTIE-sessions.
 We find that station positions are not impacted significantly by the choice of clock parameter interval length.
-This finding is confirmed from a similar analysis of individual K-sessions with {\ns}.

-As an illustration, Figure~\ref{fig:clocks} depicts the clock estimates for OE and OW from two 24~h sessions.
-In most experiments, OE and OW follow closely (e.g. panel a).
-In others, there are significant differences (e.g. panel b).
-ON, OE, OW all share the same maser clock so any variations between the three systems are likely due to telescope-specific instrumental instabilities.
+This finding is confirmed from a similar analysis of individual ONTIE-sessions with {\ns}.
+Since ON, OE and OW all share the same maser clock, any variations between the three systems are likely due to telescope-specific instrumental instabilities.